 Success response, of which authorization is optional:

-• data The data structure contains one or more sets of a path and a data point structure.
+• data A structure containing one or more sets of a path and data point.

-• path The path for the associated data point structure.
+• path The VSS-defined path for the associated data point.

-• data point A structure containing one or more tuplets of value and timestamp.
+• data point A structure containing one or more value-timestamp tuples.

 • value The latest available value.
 Please note that also for actuators this returns the current value, and not a target value that might have been set.